December Landscaping Purchases: Why Winter Is the Smartest Time to Buy

 Bulbs.
 Spring-blooming bulbs like tulips, daffodils, and alliums should already be in the ground by now in most zones.
 But if you’re in Zone 8 or warmer (that’s most of Northern California’s valley floor, from Redding down through Sacramento and into the Bay Area), you can still plant them through the end of December.
 Nurseries will mark down remaining bulb stock 50% or more.
 Daffodils are the best bargain because deer and gophers leave them alone.

 Indoor plants.
 Houseplants sell cheap this time of year.
 Nurseries stock up on tropicals and indoor plants for fall gift-giving, and whatever doesn’t sell by mid-December gets discounted.
 A fiddle leaf fig that costs $65 in June might be $35 in December.
+Our best indoor trees guide ranks the 10 best species by light needs, care difficulty, and pet safety.
 If you picked up a live Christmas tree this year, don’t toss it.
 Read about recycling your Christmas tree into mulch or garden material.

 How much can you actually save?